boudrejp/w207_supplemental/general_other/README.md

 - clustering of multiple bands into genres, find "bridge" artists... likely involve PCA
 - RL: learn how to play backgammon
 - Implement optimization/simulation using monte carlo method or pyomo or something similar
+- commute times
+- predict nfl outcomes better than the spread
+- clustering for national anthem lyrics, compare these to attributes (government types, geography, historical...)